tomashco/payload-instagram-plugin/README.md

 [This tutorial](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started) shows you:
 - how to create a facebook developer app;
 - how to add tester users (i.e. the account from where you will get the content);
 - how to retrieve the access token (it's important to get the long lived token with an expiration of 60 days).
-This plugin does not refresh the token for you, so every now and then you will have to renovate the token manually (or programmatically, any PR is welcome!);

 2. Add the access token in the Instagram Plugin page inside the admin panel.